Albumin

 CPT: 84520

 Test Principle: Kinetic test with urease and glutamate dehydrogenase.
-2,3,4,5 Urea is hydrolyzed by urease to form ammonium and carbonate.
+Urea is hydrolyzed by urease to form ammonium and carbonate.
 In the second reaction 2oxoglutarate reacts with ammonium in the presence of glutamate dehydrogenase (GLDH) and the coenzyme NADH to produce L-glutamate.
 In this reaction two moles of NADH are oxidized to NAD+ for each mole of urea hydrolyzed.
 The rate of decrease in the NADH concentration is directly proportional to the urea concentration in the specimen and is measured photometrically.
-This assay is performed on a Roche Cobas c501 module.
+This assay is performed using a Roche Cobas c503 test platform.

 Specimen Retention: 7 days